cpanel/elevate/docs-website-src/content/_index.md

 layout: single
 ---

-# Welcome to the cPanel ELevate project!
+# Welcome to the cPanel ELevate project

 The ELevate project aims to upgrade a cPanel installation with minimal outages.
 It builds and expands on the [Alma Linux ELevate](https://wiki.almalinux.org/elevate/ELevate-quickstart-guide.html) project, which was created for in-place upgrades of RedHat-based systems.